rails-genius/rails-genius/app/services/readme.md

   validates :last_name, presence: true, length: { minimum: 2 }

   class SampleServiceError < ServiceError; end

+  # run the service in background, on the critical queue
+  jobify queue: :critical

   # instantiates a new User
   # @return [User]